sympy/sympy/doc/src/explanation/active-deprecations.md

 Plotly, Mayavi, K3D only require lists of coordinates), this has been moved inside the `MatplotlibBackend` class.

-Note that previously, the method {meth}`~.get_points` always returned uniformly sampled points, which meant that some functions were not plotted correctly when using `get_points()` to plot with Matplotlib.
+Note that previously, the method {meth}`~sympy.plotting.plot.Parametric2DLineSeries.get_points` always returned uniformly sampled points, which meant that some functions were not plotted correctly when using `get_points()` to plot with Matplotlib.

 To avoid this problem, the method `get_segments()` could be used, which used adaptive sampling and which could be used with Matplotlib's `LineCollection`.